dongfang98/Final-Project-Hospital-Management-System/README.md

 # Project2-Administrator-System
 ## 1 User Story
 - Patients
+  - Patient can enter measurement at any time
+  - Patient can write a text or upload video or voice message to the MP
+  - Patient can book an appointment with the MP
+  - Patient can view their medical measurements
 - Medical Professionals (Nurses and Doctors)
 - Administrators

 ## 2 Environment
 ## 3 Database Schematic